cisagov/get.gov/pages/help/help_account-management.md

 3. Add your desired email address if it’s not already listed.
 4. Delete any other email addresses.

-**Option 3: Create a new Login.gov account using only your desired email address**
+#### Option 3: Create a new Login.gov account using only your desired email address

 1. Create a new [Login.gov account](https://login.gov/create-an-account/){.usa-link--external} and add your desired email address.
     - If this email address is associated with another Login.gov account, you’ll need to remove it from that account first.
 2. Then, sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} and verify your identity.
 Identity verification is required each time a new Login.gov account accesses the registrar.
-3. After you’ve signed in, email <help@get.gov> and we’ll associate your new account with your domain.
+3. After you’ve signed in, [contact us](../../contact) and we’ll associate your new account with your domain.